sschuez/rails-template/README.md

 * config (for your fonts and global variables)

 # Dark Mode
 I implemented a basic dark mode functionality, with a shared/dark_mode button preconfigured in the navbar.
-If this is fully implemented, it need to be further configured and tested.
+CSS class is stored in cookies via stimulus controller.

 # Javascript
 The Javascript is handled via importmaps, the default route of Rails 7.